 ArtPop is a 501(c)3 non-profit organization that works with local arts councils and media companies to promote local artists and give them a voice, create public street galleries and energize residents’ commutes.
 Currently, ArtPop is on the streets of 14 cities nationwide and growing quickly!
 Art + Public Outdoor Project = ArtPop.

-In 2018, there is a new model in place for the creation of murals in the community.
-St’ART Stroudsburg will serve as a conduit between businesses/individuals interested in having murals created on their property and artists looking for an opportunity to create mural artwork.
-St’ART Stroudsburg, an affiliate of the Pocono Arts Council, will administer the program and the building owner and businesses within the building will fund the program.
+In 2018, St’ART Stroudsburg, an affiliate of the Pocono Arts Council, served as a conduit between businesses and individuals interested in having murals created on their property and artists looking for an opportunity to create mural artwork.
+St’ART Stroudsburg administers the program, and the building owner and businesses within the building fund the program.
 Murals will remain in place at the sole discretion of the owner(s).

 The aim of the mural program is to add vibrancy to the community and provide opportunities for artists to create and display their creativity.